Leonard Hankerson

-Leonard Hankerson Jr. (born January 30, 1989) is an American football coach and former player who is the wide receivers coach for the San Francisco 49ers of the National Football League (NFL).
-He played professionally as a wide receiver in the NFL.
+Leonard Hankerson Jr. (born January 30, 1989) is an American professional football coach and former player who is the passing game coordinator and wide receivers coach for the San Francisco 49ers of the National Football League (NFL).
+He played professionally as a wide receiver for five seasons in the NFL.
 Hankerson played college football for the Miami Hurricanes, and was selected by the Washington Redskins in the third round of the 2011 NFL draft.
 He also played for the Atlanta Falcons, New England Patriots, and Buffalo Bills.

 Early life

 Hankerson attended St. Thomas Aquinas High School in Fort Lauderdale, Florida.
 As a junior, he had 28 receptions, 606 receiving yards, and 14 touchdowns.
 In his senior year, he had 39 receptions, 803 receiving yards, and 14 touchdowns.

 College career

 As a true freshman in 2007, Hankerson started two of seven games, and had six receptions for 63 yards and a touchdown.
 As a sophomore in 2008 he started two of eight games, making 11 receptions for 140 yards and two touchdowns.
 As a junior in 2009, he became a full-time starter.
 He started 12 of 13 games and finished the season with 45 receptions for 801 yards and six touchdowns.
 His senior year he hauled in 72 catches for 1,156 yard and 13 touchdowns.
 The 13 touchdowns passed Michael Irvin for the most in a single season by a Hurricane.
 In the Senior Bowl, Hankerson stood out as the best receiver catching 5 passes for 100 yards and a touchdown.